ButinVladimir/cyberiada/ROADMAP.md

 Missions allow feats such as:
 - Retaliations.
 Won't give favors.
 - Raid enemy territory.
 Will not capture it, but will increase power level and resources.
 If it's captured before mission is finished, mission will be cancelled.
-Won't give favor to prevent grinding
+Will give favors
 - Capturing enemy territory with assist of player.
-Same as above, but will capture territory and will give favor
+Same as above, but will capture territory and will give favors
 - Raiding enemy faction HQ for money, items, favors and blueprints.
 Only one mission can be succeeded for each quality level and for each enemy faction HQ.
 Possibly not time-gated and completing one will lead to another for same enemy HQ with higher quality.
 Will give favors

 #### Retaliations

 Retaliations are unique two-staged missions.
 Retaliations can have different quality, requiring different stats to locate it.
 First stage is to find out, what type of retaliation is.
 After this is found out, next stage is to deal with it.
 Failing to finish retaliation mission in time will result in one of actions below.

+Increasing wanted level will result in retaliations appear on it's own increasingly often and with increasing level.
+Retaliations cannot have lever lower than current difficulty level.

+Completing normal missions will result in retaliation.

 ##### Hunting party